mdgaus/nucleus42/README.md

 ```
 ## External Library Used

-using a library react-widget for DateTimePicker which is used on claim profile form of company and person
+using a library react-widget for DateTimePicker which is used on claim profile form for company and person

 ```
 DateTimePicker is used on many forms